csicetus/running_information_analysis_service/README.md

 It is a web service to populate running information.

-The structure of running information is followed.
+The structure of running information is as follows.
 ```java
 public class RunningInformation {
     public enum HealthWarningLevel {